-As part of the Office for Students' Uni Connect Programme, we help young people navigate their own personal journey to higher education.
-Across the region, we deliver events and activities designed to educate and inspire young people aged 13-19 years old.

-By raising aspirations and awareness, and improving access to HE, our aim is to help target students make informed decisions about their future.
+As the region's National Collaborative Outreach Programme (NCOP), we help young people navigate their own personalised journey to higher education (HE).
+Throughout the region, we hold events and activities designed to inspire students aged 13-19 years old to fulfil their potential.
+We aim to build aspirations, awareness and access to HE, helping students make an informed decision about their future.

-For more information on OfS visit:
+For more information visit: ofsuniconnect.org